 Un•AI•ify - Detect AI Writing & Rhetoric

-Spot AI writing through rhetoric like It's not X. It's Y, Lady doth protest, But reverse!, Clichés, Buzzwords, Triads, and Dashes
+Identify AI writing through rhetoric and writing patterns like It's not X. It's Y, Lady doth protest, But reverse!, Clichés, Buzzwords, Triads, and Dashes

 How to use this tool